- Jonesville is the seat of Lee County, Virginia

 Though the site of the Battle of Jonesville has not been preserved, the geography of the town remains the same.
 The Dickinson-Milbourn House (c.
 1844-48) offered protection to Union forces during the battle, who sheltered among the house and its dependencies in the face of the Confederate onslaught.
 Local tradition holds that the house was used as a hospital following the battle.
 The Battle of Jonesville is considered the largest Civil War engagement in far-southwestern Virginia.
 Lee County’s only Confederate monument is a memorial to unknown Confederate soldiers who died in the Battle of Jonesville.

-Jonesville is located along US-58, thirty-five miles west of the Cumberland Gap.
+Jonesville is located along US-58, thirty-five miles east of the Cumberland Gap.
 The cemetery where the monument is located is on the west side of Jonesville along US 58 between Ely Street and Old Harlan Avenue.
 500 feet west stands a historical marker, which gives an overview of the battle.
 The Dickinson-Milbourn House sits at the southwestern corner of Wilderness Road and Palace Street.
 It is a private residence, not open to visitors but visible from the street.

 For More Information